Skip to content

 The 2022 to 2026 cost compression in software development is documented and large.
 GitHub's research on Copilot reported developers completing tasks 55% faster.
 Cursor and Claude Code push the number further on green-field projects.
 So why are agency MVP quotes flat?

 If you are also evaluating broader website pricing for context, the same compression hit static marketing sites.
-See our breakdown of website costs in 2026.
+See the breakdown of website costs in 2026.

 What Each Price Point Actually Delivers